niden-net/blog.longhaircareforums.com/_posts/2005-12-01-congratulations-to-december-2005-feature-of-the-month-simplycee.md

 ---
 layout: post
-title: 2005 December - SimplyCee
+title: Congratulations to December 2005 Feature of the Month - SimplyCee
 tags:
   - 4a
   - 4b